-THE NEED: In addition to crop yields, aspects such as food security and human nutrition are critically important to remote islands like Guam, where in the case of typhoons or other events that disrupt food shipments.
+THE NEED: In addition to crop yields, aspects such as food security and human nutrition are critically important to remote islands like Guam, where more than 90% of the food is imported, making the island highly vulnerable in the case of typhoons or other events that disrupt food shipments.

-The island has potential to increase agricultural inputs to improve income the presence of numerous harmful insects, diseases, and abiotic constraints.
-Other limitations include soil erosion and depleted soil nutrient pools, high outside markets.
+The island has potential to increase agricultural inputs to improve income and quality of life for local farmers, but farmers face immense difficulties with the presence of numerous harmful insects, diseases, and abiotic constraints.
+Other limitations include soil erosion and depleted soil nutrient pools, high labor costs, reduced land availability, and difficulties in accessing local and outside markets.

-OUR ABILITY: Guam is one of the few places in the United States with a challenges of farming systems in this environment.
+OUR ABILITY: Guam is one of the few places in the United States with a tropical climate, providing a unique opportunity to study the potential and challenges of farming systems in this environment.
 The university's College of Natural & Applied Sciences operates three experiment stations, which provide ample land for field trials, well-equipped laboratories that are continuously upgraded, and farms for research and demonstrations.

-THE IMPACT: UOG research on agriculture is communicated locally and articles.
+THE IMPACT: UOG research on agriculture is communicated locally and internationally at meetings, in technical reports, and in peer-reviewed articles.
 Additionally, the information is conveyed by UOG's extension and outreach professionals to farmers and other stakeholders in Guam and Micronesia to assist them on crop variety selection, human nutrition, integrated pest management, soil conservation practices, and other topics.

-Breakthrough research on disease-free shrimp conducted at UOG informs sector in the world.
+Breakthrough research on disease-free shrimp conducted at UOG informs the global aquaculture industry - the fastest growing animal production sector in the world.
 UOG researchers also aid the USDA Animal and Plant Health Inspection Service to identify new diseases and insects that arrive to Guam and threaten agricultural production.